Process Safety

 “Hazard and Operability Study”

-A method of identifying causes behind occurrences and countermeasures based on assumptions due to deviations from design points.
+A method to identify causes of incidents and countermeasures based on assumptions due to deviations from the design.
 This highly exhaustive method is widely utilized throughout the process industries.

 Measures for safe and stable production at plants

 Given our diverse range of operations that include the Material, Homes, and Health Care business sectors, the Asahi Kasei Group has plants with a wide variety of different characteristics.
-No single approach to safety would be appropriate for all plants.
+A tailored approach is needed to ensure safety at all of these plants.

 We employ a systematic process to tailor the safety effort to each plant's specific requirements, including the use of the PDCA cycle.
-One characteristic of this process is the formulation of separate maintenance standards for each individual unit of equipment to ensure the appropriateness of the method and period of maintenance.
+We have formulated separate maintenance standards for each plant of equipment to ensure the appropriateness of the method and period of maintenance as a feature of the planned maintenance system.

 In addition, measures that span across the Asahi Kasei Group include a Maintenance Personnel Committee and group-wide plant engineering council with 4 specialist panels: Formulation of optimum systematic maintenance programs, establishment of standards and criteria, formulation of training systems for maintenance engineers, and sharing engineering information.
 We will ensure safe and stable production at our plants through these maintenance activities.